copsTvFan/cops-episode-guide/guide.md

 - (Victory Celebration) Sheriff Nick Navarro gives a re-election speech while the Rocky Theme plays.
 He wants to make the county a better place.
 Trojan Horse Briefing.
-Cops cut cardboard to make a big box to hide inside the back of an an El Camino.
+Cops cut cardboard to make a big box to hide inside the back of an El Camino.
 Sgt.
 Robert Deak says the dogs will jump out and get them, can fill the truck up with drug buys.
 Dealers learn what the tactics are -- never sell to a van or car with two people in it so they have to come up with new ideas.
 A black guy comes up and sells a rock